 Comments are welcome!

 Posted on January 6, 2021, in Art in general, Inspiration, New York, NY, Pearls from Artists, Quotes and tagged "The Shape of Time: Remarks on the History of Things", accept, admired, anchored, another, architecture, attention, bearers, buildings, Cassirer, century, certain, changes, clusters, cognate, commonly, connect, conveyed, culture, definition, disrupt, dominated, durations, evolution, examples, explained, expression, figural, formal, George Kubler, governing, guided, history, holder, hypothesis, images, independently, infrastructure, intention, interferences, language, linguistics, matters, meaning, measure, Metropolitan Museum of Art, nature, neglect, New York, occurring, partial, particular, person, phoneme, phonetic, precede, present, received, recorded, regular, regularity, relation, remains, requires, shifts, special, speech, structural, structure, studies, suffered, support, symbolic, system, thinking, thought, truism, undated, undergo, unfashionable, utterance, vehicle, visual, work of art, Writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 436.